Benjamin00/SpaceAdventure/README.md

 # SpaceAdventure
-A choose your own adventure game made for MIPS, to be run on MARS simulator This program tells the story of you, an astronaut whose ship has crash landed on a foreign planet with a radioactive storm brewing on the horizon.
+A choose your own adventure game made with MIPS/Assembly, to be run on MARS simulator This program tells the story of you, an astronaut whose ship has crash landed on a foreign planet with a radioactive storm brewing on the horizon.
 You must find a power source to restart your ship.
 You are presented with many options along the way, most will lead to your death, but you might win.

 How to Run the Program: